pedrolacerda/bridgerton-tweets-extraction/README.md

     - requests
     - pandas
     - openpyxl
-    - torch
+    - torch *
-    - transformers
+    - transformers *
-    - torchvision
+    - torchvision *
-    - tensorfow
+    - tensorfow *

+:hint: * These libraries are required for the sentiment analysis part of the script.

 ## Installation